VectorInstitute/Factual-Preference-Alignment/src/aixpert/training/README.md

 This directory contains the full training pipeline for:

 1. **Original Direct Preference Optimization (DPO)** — Baseline alignment
-2. **Factual-DPO** — A SafeDPO-style variant with a factual margin Δ
+2. **Factual-DPO** — A FactualDPO-style variant with a factual margin Δ
 3. **Multi-model training orchestration** driven entirely by `config.yaml`

 ## 📐 DPO Objectives